bsdpot/pot/share/doc/pot/QuickStart.md

 ```
 This settings will take effect at the next reboot.

-**NOTE4**: One of the 3 network configuration need VNET(9), the network subsystem virtualization infrastructure, enabled in the kernel.
+**NOTE4**: One of the 3 network configuration need `VNET(9)`, the network subsystem virtualization infrastructure, enabled in the kernel.
-On FreeBSD >= 12, this kernel feature is already enabled and you don't need to do anything.
+On FreeBSD 12 and later, this kernel feature is already enabled and you don't need to do anything.
-On FreeBSD <= 11.x, you have to rebuild the kernel, enabling the VIMAGE options, following the instruction reported [here](https://www.freebsd.org/doc/handbook/kernelconfig.html)
+On FreeBSD 11.x, you have to rebuild the kernel, enabling the VIMAGE options, following the instruction reported [here](https://www.freebsd.org/doc/handbook/kernelconfig.html)
+FreeBSD 10.x is not tested as host system.
 ## Install `pot`
 The installation process is pretty straightforward:
 ```shell